-How to Choose Black Siding
+What to Consider When Choosing Black Siding

 If you want to paint your siding a dark color, you have to select the material carefully or it may not perform as well as you expect.

 There’s a lot to consider when choosing siding.
 If you were making your decision purely based on looks, you might choose something like Cedar shakes, or board-and-batten siding, which add a particular style to a house.
 If you were looking for durability, you may go with a new, engineered product like fly ash siding.
 If cost was the main consideration, you’d probably choose vinyl siding.
 Many factory-made sidings also come with a durable factory finish.
 If you plan to paint your siding, you have another consideration for what material to use, color.